Under the Education Act 2002 (Section 175), schools must make arrangements to safeguard and promote the welfare of children.

 Safeguarding Policies at Gorefield Primary Academy

-Mrs Ruth Bailey and Miss Kerryann Cunningham are your Designated safeguarding leads, they are both safer recruitment trained and Ruth Bailey is the Prevent Lead.
+Miss Aimee Garner and Miss Kerryann Cunningham are your Designated safeguarding leads.
+They are both Safer Recruitment trained and Aimee Garner is the Prevent Lead.

 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
 There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

 Gorefield Primary Academy values freedom of speech and the expression of beliefs /ideology as fundamental rights underpinning our society’s values.
 Both students and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.